 The EU’s Russia/Ukraine sanctions regime is part of the EU’s foreign policy response to Russia’s continuing aggression against Ukraine.
-The EU’s sanctions regime was dramatically expanded during 2022 with nine additional packages.
+The EU’s sanctions regime was dramatically expanded during 2022 with nine additional packages

-These sanctions apply within the territory of the EU, to EU nationals in any location, to companies and organisations incorporated in a Member State, and on board aircraft or vessels under a Member States’ jurisdiction.
+These sanctions apply within the territory of the EU, to EU nationals in any location, to companies and organisations incorporated in a Member State, and on-board aircraft or vessels under a Member States’ jurisdiction.
 In Ireland, a person who is guilty of an offence under these regulations can be subject to both a fine and imprisonment.

-Scope of the ninth package
+Scope of the tenth package

 Expanded import and export prohibitions

 The EU’s main sanctions instrument concerning Russia’s aggression in Ukraine which prohibits/restricts trade in certain goods and services with Russia is Council Regulation (EU) No 833/2014.
 This package further expands the scope of import and export prohibitions under Council Regulation (EU) No 833/2014.
-The new additions include:

 Asset freeze measures

 The EU’s main sanctions instrument imposing asset freezes on designated natural and legal persons in connection with Russia’s aggression in Ukraine is Council Regulation (EU) No 269/2014.
-The ninth package of sanctions saw a further 141 individuals and 49 legal entities added as designated persons under Council Regulation (EU) No 269/2014.
-These include Credit Bank of Moscow and JSC Dalnevostochniy.
-These restrictions now apply to 1386 individuals and 171 entities.
-Those designated under this regulation are subject to an asset freeze and prohibition on funds or economic resources being made available to them.
-Designated natural persons are also subject to an EU travel ban, which is legislated for at Member State level.
+A further 87 individuals and 34 legal entities were added as designated persons under Council Regulation (EU) No 269/2014.
+These include Alfa-Bank JSC, PJSC Rosbank, Tinkoff Bank JSC and the National Wealth Fund of the Russian Federation.
+Asset freeze restrictions now apply to 1473 individuals and 205 entities.

 A range of measures extending sectoral sanctions has also been introduced: